-9
+Figure 4.2 Structure of a sperm cell

-1. Name the accessory glands of the male reproductive system give ONE function of each. and (10)
+1. Name the accessory glands of the male reproductive system and d give ONE function of each.
+(10) 2.
+Name the organ where testosterone is produced.
+(1) 3.
+Give TWO functions of testosterone.
+(2) 4.
+Name all the parts of the sperm cell that are responsible for movement.

-2 . ,

-2. Name the organ where testosterone is produced.
-(1)

-3. Give TWO functions of testosterone.
-(2)

-4. Name all the parts of the sperm cell that are responsible for

-movement.
 State what the function of each part is.
-(4)

-5. Explain the role of the nucleus of the sperm cell in fertilisation า.
-(3)
+(4) 5.
+Explain the role of the nucleus of the sperm cell in fertilisation.
+(3) [20]

-[20]

-A nswers to activity 1

-1. Seminal vesicle ✓ produces a fluid that contains nutrients ✓ the sperm cells, so that they have energy to swim. ✓ Prostate gland ✓ produces an alkaline fluid ✓ that neutralise

-acids. produced in the vagina, so that sperm cells are prote

-Cowper's gland√ produces mucus√ that helps with the

-movement. of sperm cells.
-(10)
+1. Seminal vesicle ✓ produces a fluid that contains nutrients ✓ for the sperm cells, so that they have energy to swim.✓ Prostate gland ✓ produces an alkaline fluid ✓ that neutralises acids√produced in the vagina, so that sperm cells are protecte d.√ Cowper's gland ✓ produces mucus ✓ that helps with the movement√of sperm cells.
+(10) 2.
+Testes.✓ (1) 3.
+Testosterone is responsible for the development of male secondary sexual characteristics√ and it stimulates the maturation of sperm cells.✓ (2)

-2. (1)

-3. ()

-0. secondary sexual characteristics / and it stimulates the

-maturation of sperm cells.
-(2)

-4. · (-)

-1 Tail $\checkmark$ moves in a whip-like fashion to propel the sperm cell
+4. Mitochondria ✓ provide energy for swimming. ✓ Tail ✓ moves in a whip-like fashion to propel the sperm cell forwards.

-forwards.
-(4)

-5. (.)

-0. with the nucleus of an egg cell, which also contains 23

-chromosomes (n) $\checkmark$ .
-The result is a zygote with

-46 chromosomes (2n).√ (3)
+(4)5.
+The nucleus contains 23 chromosomes (n) $\checkmark$ , and fuses with the nucleus of an egg cell, which also contains 23 chromosomes (n)√.
+The result is a zygote with 46 chromosomes (2n).√ (3)

-[20]

-1 [=~]

-20 CHAPTER 4 REPRODUCTION (PAPER 1) Mind the Gap CAPS Grade 12 Life Sciences